triggermesh/docs/docs/targets/confluent.md

 ## Kafka cluster details

 Depending on the cluster and user permissions, the Kafka topic must exist prior to setting up the target.
-Otherwise, the target will attempt to create the topic which will require setting the `Topic replication` and `Topic partition`.
+Otherwise, the Target will attempt to create the topic which will require setting the `Topic replication` and `Topic partition`.

 ## Deploying an Instance of the Target